How to Freeze Cookie Dough

 The frozen cookie dough will keep for 2-3 months, and you can pull 1-2 cookies out at any time to bake yourself a warm cookie!

-Label the bag with the date the cookies were frozen, as well as baking instructions.
+Label the bag with the kind of cookie dough, the date they were frozen, as well as baking instructions.
 I like to include the oven temperature and bake time on the bag so I don’t have to find the recipe when I’m ready to bake myself a cookie.

 Frequently Asked Questions